True Beauty (webtoon): Live-action

 True Beauty has been adapted into a television series of the same name which premiered on tvN on December 9, 2020.
 The plan to adopt the Webtoon into a television series was revealed in July 2019, and the casting of Moon Ga-young, Cha Eun-woo and Hwang In-yeop was confirmed by August 2020.
 Written by Lee Si-eun and directed by Kim Sang-hyeop, the series focuses on the original Webtoon's high school story arc but with considerable changes in plot and characterizations.
 The main characters Lim Ju-kyung, Lee Su-ho, and Han Seo-jun are played by Moon, Cha, and Hwang, respectively, while the supporting character Kang Soo-jin was recharacterized, promoted to be one of the main characters of the series version and is played by Park Yoo-na.

+In 2024, a Japanese film adaptation was announced starring Koki Kimura as Reina Tanikawa (Lim Ju-kyung's counterpart).
+The two-part films, titled True Beauty: Before (女神降臨 Before) and True Beauty: After (女神降臨 After), were released in March and May of 2025, respectively.

 Aeni

 On November 3, 2021, an aeni series was announced.
 It was produced by Studio N and Cocktail Media, and aired from August 7 to October 30, 2024.
-Crunchyroll announced during its panel at Anime NYC 2023 that it has streamed the series and premiered the show on the same day.
-Crunchyroll also produced and aired an English dub starting on August 21, 2024.

-A Japanese dub version was released on October 5, 2024, through U-NEXT.
+Crunchyroll announced during its panel at Anime NYC 2023 that it will be streaming the series and premiered the show on the same day.
+Crunchyroll also produced and aired an English dub starting on August 21, 2024, while U-Next produced a Japanese dub version and streamed it on October 5, 2024.
 The show was later released through other streaming sites include ABEMA, Amazon Prime and Hulu.

 A second season was announced on January 4, 2025.